Installing a DIY plank wall (also known as, shiplap) is a wonderful way to add texture, visual interest, personality, and charm to your home.

 - Work your way down the wall, row by row.
 When you get to the bottom, you may need to rip the boards depending on the height needed.

-- When you get to an outlet, be sure to measure the hole the best you can using a pencil to mark where the cuts should be.
-Using your jig saw make careful cuts so that you can fit the outlet cover over the plank without a gap.
+- When you get to an outlet, be sure to measure the hole the best you can use a pencil to mark where the cuts should be.
+Using your jigsaw make careful cuts so that you can fit the outlet cover over the plank without a gap.

 - For a more finished look, you can install quarter round on either side of the wall where the planks meet the adjoining walls.
 Some people opt for a more rustic look and keep the edges raw.

 - Finally, it’s time to paint.
 I always paint my shiplap with Sherwin Williams, Pure White.
-Side note: You may notice in other tutorials that their are some that paint their boards after sanding before installation.
+Side note: You may notice in other tutorials that there are some that paint their boards after sanding before installation.
 You can certainly do this, however, I feel like painting the planks first is doing double duty.
-After the installation you’re covering the nail holes with putty and you’re going to have to do a lot of touch up paint.
+After the installation, you’re covering the nail holes with putty and you’re going to have to do a lot of touch-up paint.
 Why not just do two coats at once when the installation is complete!?
 That’s just my two cents.

 Once your faux shiplap wall is finished, you can hang pictures, mirrors, wall art, apply decals, or put shelves on it.
 The sky’s the limit!
 I recommend trying to hang things on the wall using the spaces in between the planks for hanger and nail placement.
 This way you don’t damage the boards in case you decide to switch things up at a future date.

 I hope this tutorial helps give you the information and encouragement you need to install faux shiplap in your home too.
+Accent walls are a wonderful way to add personality and charm to a room.
 If it’s always been something you wanted to do, but you were afraid to try it, remember, if I can do it, you can too!!
 Have fun trying something new and remember to enjoy the process.
 I’d love to see it when you’re done!